It is a Brummbär with coating mold, built from September 2011 to May 2012.

 Weathering is lighter than usual.
 I do because the surface is camouflage painting.
 I didn’t intend to do hard.
 Washing is heavy with dark brown to highlight the Zimmerit mold.
 It’s more realistic if I did the hard weathering on the top, maybe.

 Gallant black night, looking combat power is so high, excellent motivation looking figure.
 I think the headphone cord is not matched with it so I’ll cut it later.
-I used Tamiya decals to the key point, these decals were pretty good finish.
+I used Tamiya decals to the key point, these decals were a pretty good finish.

 You may think it’s too black muzzle?
 At first, I painted the muzzle with various pastel and oil paint, enamel colors but not a good effect.
 I airbrushed at the last minute.
 I suppose the muzzle is really burnt looking, but it’s imagination……